nicola-empower/empower-automation/src/content/system-logs/first-impression.md

 A foundational system can be designed and implemented surprisingly quickly.
 We’ll map out a clear timeline in our first call so you know exactly what to expect.

 **Can this integrate with the tools I already use?**
 Absolutely.
-The goal is not to replace what works, but to connect your existing tools—like your calendar, email, and payment processor—into one seamless and intelligent flow.
+The goal is not to replace what works, but to connect your existing tools;like your calendar, email, and payment processor, into one seamless and intelligent flow.

 ## Stop Dreading Onboarding.
 Start Delighting Clients.

-Imagine a world where every new client feels instantly valued and seamlessly integrated into your workflow—all with minimal effort from you.
+Imagine a world where every new client feels instantly valued and seamlessly integrated into your workflow, all with minimal effort from you.
 Let’s make that your reality.